NickArakaki/siren_tech_assignemnt/REAME.md

     visited = {Alice, Erin, Charlie, Bob, Dan, Grace}
 ```

-- Since Grace is 3 degrees away from Alice, the max degrees we are searching, we are not going to enque her friends
-- Now we just need to go through favorite_movie_counter and find the movie that occurs most often, in this case The Princess Bride
+- Now the queue is empty and we just need to go through favorite_movie_counter and find the movie that occurs most often, in this case The Princess Bride

 ## Final Thoughts